-Lecture (2 hr), homework assignments and individual project
+Lecture combined with practical assignments (2 hr), individual project

-Achievement of learning goals (unmarked): attendance of lectures, preparation of homework assignments
+Achievement of learning goals (unmarked): attendance of lectures, completion of assignments

-Examination (marked): written exam (20 %), homework assignments (20 %), written project report (35 %), oral presentation of the project (25 %)
+Examination (marked): written exam (30 %), written project report (40 %), seminar presentation of the project (30 %)

-Recommended for students enrolled in the focus areas Geomaterials and Processes or Rock mechanics and Geodynamics and in the master program Sustainable Materials or other programs in inorganic chemistry or materials science.
+Recommended for students enrolled in the focus areas Geomaterials and Processes or Rock mechanics and Geodynamics and in the master program Sustainable Materials (Crystalline Materials) or other programs in inorganic chemistry or materials science.

-Stølen S., Grande T. (2003).
+Stølen, S. & Grande, T. (2003).
 Chemical Thermodynamics of Materials: Macroscopic and Microscopic Aspects.
 Wiley, 408 p.